Click on the navigation links below to be led to each topic:

 Financial aid is limited.
 Students typically cover their expenses through a combination of private funds, support from their employer (in the case of students who are already in careers), and student loans.

 If you need additional funding to cover the cost of your education, please visit the Financial Aid and Scholarships Office website and/or call the financial aid office for more information on what steps to take and what other forms of financial aid you qualify for.

 Will I have the opportunity to gain a paid position as a Graduate Student Instructor (Teaching Assistant) or Graduate Student Researcher?

 Graduate Student Researcher (GSR) appointments are reserved for PhD students.
 Graduate Student Instructor (GSI) appointments are also normally given to PhD students.
-However, a small number of GSI opportunities may be available for MA students in their second semester.
+However, a small number of GSI opportunities are usually available for MA students in their second semester.
 Students will be informed of these opportunities in the fall; selection will be based on teaching experience, English proficiency, performance in the MA program, and the student’s schedule.
 Please be aware that new GSIs are required to take a pedagogy course, over and above the regular coursework of the MA program.